jawheelr/ABM-API-Tools/README.md

 # 🍎 Apple Business Device Action Tool

-A macOS-based administrative utility for managing Apple Business Manager (ABM) device assignments and releases using Apple Business Manager APIs and Jamf Pro APIs.
+A macOS-based administrative utility for managing Apple Business device assignments and releases using Apple Business APIs and Jamf Pro APIs.

 Built for Apple device administrators who need a fast, scalable, and user-friendly workflow for:

-* ✅ Unassigning devices from ABM MDM servers
+* ✅ Unassigning devices from Apple Business MDM servers
-* ✅ Releasing (disowning) devices from Apple Business Manager through Jamf Pro
+* ✅ Releasing (disowning) devices from Apple Business through Jamf Pro
 * ✅ Processing single serial numbers or bulk CSV imports
 * ✅ Using a modern SwiftDialog-based UI for operator workflows